PxYu/Hide-Seek/README.md

 Hide & Seek has **not** yet been published to chrome web store.
 Feel free to manually install the extension following such steps.

 1. Download or fork project to your computer.
+Click the green button `Clone or Download` in top-right corner of this page.
 2. Open Chrome and go to `chrome://extensions`
 3. Click "load unpacked extension..."
-4. Select project folder.
+4. Select the downloaded project folder.

-Then you are good to go!
+5. You are good to go!